 – Rotterdam Harbour Tour

 There are many boat tours you can choose to do.
 We boarded on the Spido Rotterdam Harbour Tour and we went for a nice ride along Maas River to Rotterdam Port.
 It was an amazing experience and an opportunity to learn about the connection Rotterdam has with the sea and with trading.
 My recommendation is to find a table at the middle deck in the stern of the boat, order some beer or a glass of wine and enjoy the trip.

 The Spido Rotterdam Boat Tour takes 75 minutes and there are several departure times in the morning until afternoon.
-For those on a tight schedule I suggest to buy the Spido ticket in advance and combined with other attractions, so you don’t need to spend time queuing.
+For those on a tight schedule I suggest to buy your boat tour ticket in advance and combined with other attractions, so you don’t need to spend time queuing.
 And don’t forget to check out other water activities in Rotterdam and the World Port Days!
 We have a special guide talking about things to do in Rotterdam by water to make you Rotterdam itinerary even more unforgettable.

 – Rotterdam Street Art Tour